How to Estimate Your Take-Home Pay in Nova Scotia (2026 Updated)

 CPP stands for Canada Pension Plan.
 This federal program provides retirement income, disability benefits, and death/survivor benefits for all Canadian workers.
 Employees and employers must contribute to CPP.

-For 2025, the CPP contribution rate is set at 5.95% of salary or pensionable earnings.
-The maximum amount of income subject to CPP is $71,300 for 2025.
+In 2026, the CPP contribution rate is set at 5.95% of salary or pensionable earnings.
+The Year’s Maximum Pensionable Earnings is $74,600.

 EI premiums